dmozzoni/mongoose-intro/readme.md

 * What are embedded documents in Mongoose?
 * Why do we create a Schema in Mongoose?
 * What are 3 Mongoose query methods?
-* Bonus: What are common built in validations for Mongoose?
+* **Bonus**: What are common built in validations for Mongoose?
 Why would we use them?

 ## Homework